DFE-Digital/apply-for-teacher-training/adr/0021-tda-applications.md

 9. **Hide Degrees Section for TDA Applications:**
    - Omit displaying the degrees section in Manage when providers view individual applications for TDA courses, as degrees are not a requirement for these programs.

-**Consequences:**
+## Consequences

 - **Improved System Compatibility:** These changes ensure that the platform effectively supports TDA/PGTA courses across all modules, enhancing compatibility and user experience.
 - **Enhanced Visibility and Efficiency:** The addition of TDA-related features and filters in interfaces such as Support and Manage improves visibility and efficiency in managing TDA applications for providers.
-- **Communication and Collaboration:** Effective communication with vendors, designers, and teams such as Register is crucial to ensure seamless integration and understanding of the changes related to TDA/PGTA courses.
+- **Communication and Collaboration:** Effective communication with vendors, designers, and teams such as Register, Providers and Vendors is crucial to ensure seamless integration and understanding of the changes related to TDA/PGTA courses.